MIG Equipment Facts. Part

 pulsed weld.
 As you can see the HAZ is similar, this weld had similar spatter

 and similar surface.
-My point is simple, why pay an additional $1500 for something
+My point is simple, there is nothing special about either of these two welds, however, why pay an additional $15,00.00 for something

-you don't need for steel or stainless welds?
+you don't need to weld steel or stainless parts?
 Why pay for something that adds to

 the weld complexity, something that is less durable and more costly to repair?